Are you making these common small business funding mistakes?

 Not using GAAP (Generally Accepted Accounting Principles)

-GAAP statements are also useful to the investors as they will be able to make optimal investment decisions.
+GAAP statements are also useful to investors as they will be able to make optimal investment decisions.

 You can hire any reliable accounting firm to help you with these standards.